shandongfx/NIMBioSENM/_episodes/03-raster-data.md

 <img src="../fig/rmd-raster_manipulation-2.png" title="plot of chunk raster_manipulation" alt="plot of chunk raster_manipulation" width="612" style="display: block; margin: auto;" />

-#### 3.6 reclassify raster layer
+## 3.6 Reclassify raster layer
-to a binary layer: areas that are higher than 100 va. areas that are lower than 100
+Reclassify as a binary layer: areas that are higher than 100 va. areas that are lower than 100

 ~~~
 myLayer<- raster("data/bioclim/bio1.bil")